Alexander789400/Credit-Risk-Intelligence-AI-Model-for-Safer-Lending-Decisions/README.md

 Used Exploratory Data Analysis techniques, Logistic Regression and Gaussian Naive Bayes.

 This dataset classifies people described by a set of attributes as good or bad credit risks.

+To Predict if customers are risky or not for credit